LLM International Business Corporate and Finance Law

 - Work alongside those employed in the legal, banking and finance sectors

-- Examines key legal issues affecting business organisations operating in a global context
+- Examine key legal issues affecting business organisations operating in a global context

-- Tutors have extensive experience with a variety of backgrounds and research interests
+- Learn from tutors who have extensive experience with a variety of backgrounds and research interests

 This globally relevant field of law is the cornerstone for international business operations.
 Those developing their careers in business, law, banking and finance will benefit significantly from this dedicated postgraduate course of study.